titomarifrancis/dap-dbms/README.md

 If PHP exhibits weird or absence of functionality, edit /etc/php-7.2.ini (corresponding to the PHP7 version you have)</br>
 </br>
 On the Ubuntu server, install ViewerJS from https://viewerjs.org/

+For file upload, ensure that the stash folder in the web server and file server are: chmod 777